payal-22/Nita-Auto/README.md

 ## Contributing
 -We welcome contributions from the community.
 Please follow the contribution guidelines:

--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
--Commit your changes (git commit -m 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').
--Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
--Create a pull request.
+- Create a pull request.